Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Benchmark datasets and Evaluation Metrics

 The database was recorded using a webcam (Logitech C920 HD Pro) at a sampling rate of 30 Hz and a resolution of 640x480 pixels in uncompressed 8-bit RGB format.
 The duration of each video is approximately two minutes long.
 The reference physiological data was synchronized and recorded at the same time using a contact-based FDA-approved fingertip pulse oximeter (\textit{pulox CMS50E}) with a sampling rate of 60 Hz.

 \textbf{MAHNOB-HCI} is a multimodal database captured mainly for emotion recognition \cite{MAHNOB2021Soleymani}.
-The database contains 27 young healthy participants, 16 females and 11 males between 19 and 40 years old.
+The database contains 27 young healthy participants, 16 females and 11 males.
 The database was recorded with several cameras.
 The frontal camera was an \textit{Allied Vision Stingray F-046C} colour camera with a resolution of 780x540 pixels at 60 frames per second.
 The videos in MAHNOB-HCI database are highly compressed in H.264/MPEG-4, making them very challenging for the extraction of remote PPG signals.
 The reference signals were captured using an ECG sensor from the \textit{Biosemi active II} system with active electrodes.
 The database includes 527 facial videos with corresponding physiological signals.
-For most of our experiments, we use a smaller subset of MAHNOB subset comprised by 36 videos \cite{pyVHR2020}. \footnote{The MAHNOB subset is composed by 36 videos (Numbers 10, 1198, 1576, 2094, 2226, 2604, 2634, 2888, 3388, 3644, 556, 808, 1042, 1322, 1590, 2114, 2246, 2606, 274, 3006, 3396, 3662, 800, 814, 1184, 152, 1698, 2120, 2346, 2624, 276, 3136, 34, 408, 806 and 926)}
+In our evaluation of the different pipelines (Table \ref{tab:PipelinesEvaluationPPG}), we used a smaller subset of 36 videos from the MAHNOB-HCI database, as suggested in \cite{pyVHR2020}, to ensure a direct and fair comparison with the results first presented in \cite{pyVHR2020}.
+For the comparisons of the state of the art (Table \ref{tab:table_state_of_the_art}, we employed the full dataset of 527 videos to compare our pipeline with other state-of-the-art approaches, providing a comprehensive assessment of our method's performance.

 The evaluation of the datasets is done by comparing the estimations of the heart rates of both the extracted rPPG signal and the reference ECG or PPG signal.
 The evaluation includes both error and statistical analysis.
 We use three standard metrics that measure the discrepancy between our predicted heart rate $\hat{h}(t)$ and the reference heart rate $h(t)$.
 The standard metrics used to compute it are Mean Absolute Error (MAE), Root-Mean-Square Error (RMSE), and Pearson Correlation Coefficient (PCC) of the heart-rate envelope.
+Our primary objective is to advance unsupervised rPPG extraction techniques in challenging conditions, rather than pursuing waveform similarity with ground truth PPG signals, as is the case with deep learning-based methods.
+Given the anatomical differences in blood perfusion waveforms between the face and finger \cite{Allen2004PPGsBody}, we employ PCC between heart rate envelopes as a more suitable evaluation metric, instead of direct waveform comparisons.